Release & story order

 Pokémon Anime

-Pokémon TV anime in US watch order (1998–2025)—Ash's classic arcs through Journeys and the Horizons era, one row per story arc, not individual episodes.
+Pokémon TV anime in US watch order (1998–2025)—Ash's classic arcs through Journeys and the Horizons era, one entry per story arc, not individual episodes.

 - Media